openmsi/openmsipython/openmsipython/services/README.md

 **Any** of the available top-level programs can be run from the command line or, alternatively, installed as Windows Services on machines running Windows.
 Services can be installed for all users of a particular machine and, once installed, they will run automatically from when the machine boots until it is stopped and/or removed.
 Programs running as Windows Services cannot be interacted with from the command line after they've been installed, but they will still produce output to log files.

+### Preparing the Windows environment

+Issues with loading `.dll` files manifest differently when running `OpenMSIPython` code as Windows Services because Services run in `%WinDir%\System32` and don't read the same `PATH` locations as running interactively.
+Some workarounds are built into `OpenMSIPython` to mitigate these problems, but if you run into trouble with missing `.dll` files they can typically be resolved by copying those files into the `%WinDir%\System32` directory.

 ### Setup and installation

-To install a Service, type the following command in the `py37` environment in your Terminal or Admin mode Anaconda Prompt:
+To install a Service, type the following command in the `openmsi` environment in your Terminal or Anaconda Prompt (you will need to be in admin mode):

 `InstallService [program_name] [command_line_options]`